Yale-BIM/f21-assignments/assignment-3/README.md

     Use the code below when you implement these changes to `draw_image()`.
 In particular, add the functions at the top level of the fancy virtual camera script - that is, outside any other class or function.
-When you submit your assignment, automated tests will check that the functions are working as expected in your evaluation.
+When you submit your assignment, automated tests will check that the functions are working as expected for your evaluation.

    ```python
    def compute_q(pt, radius):